 To improve ED oversight and patient throughput, St. Joseph Hospital of Orange implemented TAGNOS ED Orchestration Solution throughout the department and related screening and care areas.
-The implementation only took approximately a month.
+The implementation was completed in a month.

 Now implemented, the location monitoring and intelligence begins in the ED as soon as the patient enters the hospital.
 At registration, patients receive a bracelet that includes a radio frequency identification (RFID) tag which is linked to the patient’s identity and their health issues.
 The bracelet beacons its identification at regular intervals to receivers installed around the emergency department, the radiology and laboratory departments, and other screening and care areas.
 Physicians, nurses and technicians also wear badges that contain RFID tags.
 Determining when patients and providers interact and how long they interacted were important measurements the hospital wanted to track as it impacted both efficiency and patient satisfaction.